 To demonstrate the new possibilities of the digital textile finishing technology, they imprinted the famous “Sistine Chapel Ceiling” Michelangelo on tent cloth and showcased tents and beanbags with this image during the yearly show for camping tents and caravans that took recently place in Utrecht, Netherlands.

-Visitors to the “Kampeer en Caravan Jaarbeurs 2017” were challenged to test the limits of their growing freedom of design with their own images such as prints or patterns in the digital design competition “Win Your Own Unique Tent.”In the same time, TenCate gave away digitally printed bean-bags in a Twitter contest.
+Visitors to the “Kampeer en Caravan Jaarbeurs 2017” were challenged to test the limits of their growing freedom of design with their own images such as prints or patterns in the digital design competition “Win Your Own Unique Tent.”At the same time, TenCate gave away digitally printed bean bags in a Twitter contest.

-But TenCate is not selling tents or bean-bags; they sell high-grade outdoor fabrics to confectioners who then turn them into final tent products.
-Does it make sense to promote the innovative technology to end-consumers?
+But TenCate is not selling tents or bean bags; they sell high-grade outdoor fabrics to confectioners who then turn them into final tent products.
+Does it make sense to promote innovative technology to end consumers?